 - Progress statistics

 With the premium package, you can choose the study path that is adapted to your goals.
 Also, we offer statistics that will track your progress.
 The mock exams allow for simulation of the conditions on the actual day of your DALF exam.
 Corrected questions are a big help since as a candidate preparing for an exam, you need to know what you get wrong and why.
-Let us help you get ready for DALF C1.
-With GlobalExam, you can attain your language test goals.
+Let us help you get ready for DALF C1 and the DALF C2 on all sections.
+With GlobalExam, you can get a good score at the DALF and attain your language test goals.